Skip to content

 Who Can Appeal

-• A student or designated student representative who accepted responsibility and accepted the sanction(s) may not appeal after the sanction(s) become effective.
+Students found responsible for violating the Code may appeal the decision and/or the sanction(s).
+Note: A student who accepted responsibility and accepted the sanction(s) may not appeal after the sanction(s) become effective.

 Grounds for Appeal

-There will not be a rehearing of the case but an appeal will be considered based only on the appealing party’s substantiated claim of one or more of the following:
+An appeal will be considered based only on the respondent’s and complainant’s (as applicable) substantiated claim of one or more of the following:

-1. A procedural error significantly impacted the outcome (e.g., substantiated bias, material deviation from established procedures, etc.).
-This error must be described in the letter requesting an appeal.
+1. A procedural error materially impacted the outcome (e.g., substantiated bias, material deviation from established procedures).
+This procedural error must be described in the request for appeal.
 Minor or harmless deviations from the process will not invalidate the proceedings.

-2. The discovery of relevant added information that was unavailable during the original process but has since become available and could impact the outcome.
+2. The discovery of relevant additional evidence that was unavailable during the original conduct process but has since become available and could materially impact the outcome.
 A summary of this new evidence, why it was previously unavailable, and its potential impact must be included in the request for appeal.

-3. The sanction imposed is not appropriate for the violation.
+3. The severity of the sanction imposed is not appropriate for the violation(s).

 Student Status Pending an Appeal